GallagherSecurity/cc-rest-docs/training/README.md

 the way it is.
 Just keep looping.

-This is a far better way of monitoring multiple items that the previous because it only uses one server connection.
+This is a far better way of monitoring multiple items that the previous because it only uses one server connection per client.

 ## Schedules and day categories TODO

 Schedules arrived in 8.40.
+The API lets you create and delete them, and modify how they affect their items.
+It does not let you change the items they affect.

 When updating a schedule you must replace its entire list of day categories and times.
-This is quite different from how you normally update lists via this API.
-The JSON schema allows room for us to accept the normal style as a future enhancement, but in 8.40 you must replace all a schedule's schedules at the same time.
+This is quite different from how you update other lists via this API.
+The JSON schema ha room for us to accept the normal style as a future enhancement, but in 8.40 you must replace all a schedule's schedules at the same time.
 That suits our target use-case, which was for an integration to download the schedule, de-serialise it into an object model, change some part of it, then re-serialise and upload it back.

-As of 8.50, only types of item that the API can create are cardholders, visits, and schedules.
+As of 8.60, the only types of item that the API can create are cardholders, visits, and schedules.

 ----------------------------------------------------------------------
-# Visitor management TODO
+# Visitor management
 <!-- oh boy -->

 ## Introduction